uilicious/uilicious-cli/readme.md

 ### Test local applications using `DATA.url` and ngrok

-You can localhost applications using uilicious.
+You can test localhost applications using uilicious.
+The CLI uses ngrok to create a temporary remote url to access your localhost application for testing.

 To do so, use the `DATA.url` variable in your test script wherever there's a reference to the url of your application, e.g.
 ```javascript